TheRoks/therokscom/blog/content/posts/2020/12/advanced-git-commands/index.md

 updated: 2020-12-30
 ---

 After working with git for years now.
 I still learn new things.
-Git has a lot of options, some are easy to use, some are complicated, and very powerful.
+Git has a lot of options, some are easy to use, some are complicated and very powerful.
 A short resume on useful git possibilities.

 ## Squash and merge

 It is very useful when we are working on a feature branch and we have done so many commits for a single feature now we want to merge this to master.
-We can do that but as there are so many commits which are not even useful for the master so the better way is to squash them into the single commit and that commit will be merged in the master.
+We can do that but as there are so many commits that are not even useful for the master so the better way is to squash them into ax single commit and that commit will be merged in the master.

 ```bash
 git checkout master